mattclarke/advent_of_code_21/README.md

 - Part 2: just add in the maths parts, pretty straightforward once part 1 is done.

 ## Day 17:
-- Part 1: over complicated it at first; can use brute force.
+- Part 1: over complicated it at first; can be done quickly via brute force.
 - Part 2: small modification to track unique velocities.
-TODO: do it without random fudge factors.